rileymullins/TFlex/README.md

 **Major steps:**

-1. Input loading, sample barcode correction, annotation, and per-sample partitioning.
+1. Sample barcode correction, annotation, and per-sample partitioning.
 2. For each sample:
    a.
 Fragment-based peak calling with CCaller through pyCallingCards to identify regions of interest.
       - Fragment-based peak calling served to identify regions of insertions to make the assignments of each SRT barcode to the single fragment coordinate that is most proximal to the transposon.